hyperledger/indy-agent/nodejs/quick-start-guide.md

 The next time you have to start the network and agents run the `./manage start` command in each cloned repo - von-network first, then indy-agent/nodejs.

+If you change the nodejs code, you must run the `./manage build` command, but it will be pretty quick as the only step to be repeated is the copying of the nodejs code into the container.
+If the `package.json` file changes, the build will take longer to run as the `npm install` step must be run.

-Both versions of the `./manage` script have multiple sub-commands.
-Run just `./manage` to get help on the sub-commands.
-The "rm" commands are useful for restarting from scratch, including for von-network, deleting the Indy Network ledger (e.g. reverting to just having a Steward on the ledger).
+Both versions of the `./manage` script have other sub-commands - run `./manage` (no arguments) to see the list.
+The "rm" commands are useful for restarting from scratch, including for von-network, deleting the Indy Network ledger (e.g. reverting to just having a Steward on the ledger), and for the nodejs agents to delete their wallets.
+If you delete the Indy Network ledger, you *MUST* delete the nodejs agent wallets.

 # Running locally WITHOUT Docker